carboncopies/BrainGenix-API/Docs/README.md

 **Response**:

 - (bgStatus) `StatusCode=` Enum indicating the status of this API call.
-- (bgSimulationID) `SimulationID` ID of the simulation created.
+- (bgSimulationID) `SimulationID=` ID of the simulation created.
 Returns -1 on fail.

 ### Simulation - Reset